UCR-Robotics/ee144/docs/lab3.rst

 Programming Tips
 ----------------

+- Note that the orientation of the robot (theta) ranges from ``-pi`` to ``pi`` on 2D plane.
+  When the robot turns in CCW direction and passes the direction of negative x axis, the value of theta will jump from ``pi`` to ``-pi``.
+This needs to be handled properly, otherwise the robot will keep turning in place and cannot move forward.
+  It is recommended that you bring up a robot, turn in place using keyboard teleoperation, and see how the value changes for theta.
+  (You can see it from ROS logging messages if using the provided ``closed_loop.py`` file).

-- In general, PID controller is applied to track a certain target value (called setpoint), and make sure the system can converge to this target value.
+- In general, PID controller is used to track a certain target value (called **setpoint**), and make sure the system can converge to this target value.
   For example, to control the temperature in a boiler system.
-  (Note that this is a scalar, set to a certain value.)
+  (Note that the setpoint is a scalar, set to a certain target value.)

 - In our case, we have three variables (x, y, theta) to describe the 2D pose of the robot.
-  Only one of them can be set as the desired value to track in a PID controller.
+  At one time only one of them can be set as the desired value to track in a PID controller.
-  In other words, a set of PID parameters (Kp, Ki and Kd) is needed for each variable.
-  You can track either one variable (theta recommended) or multiple variables in your implementation.

-- We recommend adding an upper bound checking for the control input (both linear and angular velocity) computed by the controller, before sending to the robot.
-  This can make the movement smooth and physically feasible.
-  (e.g., the robot will go crazy or get damaged if a 10m/s linear velocity is given.)

-- One important question to ask in this lab is: How to express the orientation in 2D plane?
-  You may think of [-pi, pi] or [0, 2pi].
-Both correct.
-  However, the key is to properly handle the abrupt change of the angle when the robot passes the boundary.
-  This is one of the challenges you need to figure out.
-  If you don't take good care of the angle representation, you can reach the first two waypoints of the square, but not the third one.
+  If you are willing to track x, y, and theta at the same time, you will need three PID controllers.
+  (To comlpete the task in this lab, out of three controllers, the one to track theta is required, and the other two for x and y are optional.
+See below an example algorithm.)

-The following is an example of the feedback control algorithm and its application to waypoint navigation problem.
+- The following is an example of how to apply feedback control algorithm to waypoint navigation problem.
+  You may follow this algorithm to start your implementation.

 #.
-Suppose the robot’s current orientation is :math:`\phi`, the desired orientation is :math:`\phi^*`,
+Suppose the robot’s current orientation is :math:`\theta`, the desired orientation is :math:`\theta^*`,
    the current position on X-Y plane is :math:`(x, y)`, and the desired position on X-Y plane is :math:`(x^*, y^*)`.
 #.
 Calculate the moving direction from the difference between :math:`(x, y)` and :math:`(x^*, y^*)`;
-   set it as the desired orientation :math:`\phi^*`.
+   set it as the desired orientation :math:`\theta^*`.
 #.
-Initialize a PID controller with the setpoint :math:`\phi^*` and a set of parameters.
+Initialize a PID controller with the setpoint :math:`\theta^*` and a set of parameters (Kp, Ki and Kd).
    Adjust the angle according to the angular velocity computed by the PID controller.
 #.
-Once :math:`\phi \rightarrow \phi^*`, start moving forward at a constant speed, and checking
+Once :math:`\theta \rightarrow \theta^*`, start moving forward at a constant speed
-   the remaining distance toward desired position :math:`(x^*, y^*)`.
+   (or using a linear velocity generated by another PID controller), and keep adjusting the angle and checking the remaining distance toward desired position :math:`(x^*, y^*)`.
 #.
-Once :math:`(x, y) \rightarrow (x^*, y^*)`, stop, turn in place, and move toward the next waypoint.
+Once :math:`(x, y) \rightarrow (x^*, y^*)`, stop and repeat the process for the next waypoint.

 Sample Code
 -----------